juliogomez/docker_cheatsheet/README.md

     docker run --rm -it --link myapp:container1 <your_docker_id>/containerip /bin/bash
         ping container1 -c 2

 This link option updates /etc/hosts in the new container with an entry for the linked container IP.
-But if that container restarts then this /etc/hosts is not updated and will keep pointing to the old IP
+But if that container restarts then this /etc/hosts is not updated and will keep pointing to the old IP.

+    cat /etc/hosts

 ### 4.3 Linking containers with user networks